-Journal of Nursing Education and Practice (PRINT ISSN 1925-4040, ONLINE ISSN 1925-4059) is peer-reviewed international scientific journal providing a forum for original research, reviews, case reports, and experience exchange to the fields of nursing on clinical nursing, nursing administration, nursing practice, nursing education and so on.
+Journal of Nursing Education and Practice (PRINT ISSN 1925-4040, ONLINE ISSN 1925-4059) is a peer-reviewed international scientific journal providing a forum for original research, case reports, experience exchange and reviews to the fields of nursing on clinical nursing, nursing administration, nursing practice, nursing education and other relevant nursing issues.

 JNEP is included in:

 To facilitate rapid publication and to minimize administrative costs, the journal accepts Online submission and Email submission.
 All manuscripts and any supplementary material can be submitted via the journal’s Online Submission or email to firstname.lastname@example.org.
 For online submission, please create a new account and then follow the instructions given on the screen.

 Original Research, Clinical Practice, Conference Report, Experience Exchange, Review.

 2016 Q3: Articles Received: 76; Accepted: 55; Rejected: 28; Published: 53; Retracted: 0

 2016 Q2: Articles Received: 102; Accepted: 55; Rejected: 13; Published: 53; Retracted: 0